A-ha: Hunting High and Low (1984–1986)

 An early version of "Take On Me" was the first song that Harket had heard Furuholmen and Waaktaar play in Asker.
 At that time, the song was called "Miss Eerie" and the two men were still known as Bridges.
 Harket said it sounded more like a "Juicy Fruit song" (meaning a gum advertisement).
-A-ha's first recorded version was called "Lesson One."
-The song was then re-recorded, re-named "Take on Me," and released in 1984, when it was promoted with a video of the band performing in front of a blue background.
+A-ha's first recorded version was called "Lesson One".
+The song was then re-recorded, renamed "Take on Me", and released in 1984, when it was promoted with a video of the band performing in front of a blue background.
 After it failed to chart, the song was re-recorded with production by Alan Tarney; it again failed to chart.
 Finally, the song was re-released in 1985 with a new, groundbreaking video; this time, the song peaked at number one on the US Billboard Hot 100 and at number two on the UK Singles Chart.

-A-ha became the first Norwegian band to have a number-one hit in the U.S. The popularity of "Take on Me" earned the band a spot on the American television series Soul Train in 1985, making them one of the few white artists to appear on the black music-oriented show.
-(Earlier Soul Train appearances by white artists included Gino Vanelli, Elton John, David Bowie, Hall & Oates, Sheena Easton, Michael McDonald, and Teena Marie.)
+a-ha became the first Norwegian band to have a number-one hit in the U.S. The popularity of "Take on Me" earned the band a spot on the American television series Soul Train in 1985, making them one of the few white artists to appear on the black music-oriented show.
+(Earlier Soul Train appearances by white artists included Gino Vanelli, Elton John, David Bowie, Hall & Oates, Sheena Easton, Pet Shop Boys, Michael McDonald, and Teena Marie.)

 The video used a pencil-sketch animation/live-action combination called rotoscoping, in which individual frames of film are drawn over or coloured.
 It became one of the most instantly recognizable and most enduringly popular music videos in the US, where it was nominated for eight awards at the third annual MTV Video Awards in 1986, winning six, including Best New Artist in a Video, Best Concept Video, Best Direction, Best Special Effects, Viewer's Choice and Best Video of the Year.
 Their six MTV Award wins for that video gave them twice as many wins as Michael Jackson's "Thriller" and more than any artist in the three years of the awards combined.